• What is Copywriting?

 By Nicki Krawczyk 8 Comments

 Second, there’s the other kind of fear.
-It’s the kind of fear that rears its nasty little head before you have to give a speech in front of dozens of people or before you call that cute special somebody up for a first date or before you tell your boss you’ve just got to get out of there and you quit.
-This is the fear of self-doubt.
+It’s the kind of fear that rears its nasty little head before you have to give a speech in front of dozens of people or before you call that cute special somebody up for a first date or before you tell your boss you’re quitting.
+This is the fear of self-doubt and out friend imposter syndrome.
 This is the really crappy voice inside of you that says, “Who do you think you are?
 You’ll never succeed at this!
 You’re going to fail and make a fool out of yourself!”

 What a jerk.